 Incorporate the results into the strategy and capability-building reprioritization

-Our approach to building the above-described operating model is through continuous transformation, activated simultaneously across four distinct levels, as shown in the diagram below.
+Our approach to building the above-described operating model is through continuous transformation, activated simultaneously across four dimensions, as shown in the diagram below.

-These levels are not hierarchical or sequential, but rather integrated levers that operate in unison to drive sustained change and execution alignment.
+These dimensions operate in unison as integrated levers to drive sustained change and execution alignment.